trivett/dev-environment-setup/apple/README.md

 * I highly recommend a [heads-up terminal](http://totalterminal.binaryage.com/) for running servers and some color schemes such as [solarized](http://iterm2colorschemes.com/)
 * On iTerm, turn off the annoying beep: Preferences>Profiles>Tab:Terminal>Notifications>Silence Bell
 * Also nice to enable [option + arrow key navigation](https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x)
+* You can use the `.plist` file in this directory to import settings.

 ### Chrome: